-I want a family bigger than five!
+I have a family bigger than five!
 Can you photograph us all?

 Absolutely!
 Each additional family member will cost a little extra, to account for the film and processing needed!
 The supplement is £50 per person.

 How long will it take to get my images?

 You can expect to receive your online gallery within 2-3 weeks after the shoot.
 Your gallery will be live for 2 weeks.
-Any prints or products you order after should take an extra fornight from the date ordered to be delivered to you.
+Any prints or products you order can take up to six weeks from the date ordered to be delivered to you.
 Do shout if you are in a rush though, I can try make sure everything is done as quickly as possible.